scorpidio11/burger/README.md

 Application with MySQL, Node, Express, Handlebars, ORM and MVC design pattern.
 I used Node and MySQL to query and route data in the app, and Handlebars to generate HTML.

-# Technologies Used
+# Technologies / Format Used
+- MVC design Pattern
 - HTML
 - CSS
 - Javascript
 - Express
 - Node
-- JSON
 - MySQL
 - ORM
 - Handlebars